J.H. Cerilles State College: Integration

-In June 2006, two External Units were opened in the municipalities of Josefina and San Pablo.
+In June 2006, two external units were opened in the municipalities of Josefina and San Pablo.
 A former WMSU-ESU in the municipality of Margosatubig was affiliated to JHCSC in June of this year.
 CMSECAT (Canuto MS Enerio College of Arts and Trade) in the municipality of Lakewood was integrated to the college in October of the same year.

-On December 1, 2006, Dr. Carlicita A. Saniel was appointed by the JHCSC-BOT as president of the college to serve the remaining term of Montealto while Dante B. Bayocot assumed his former position as College Registrar.
+On December 1, 2006, Dr. Carlicita A. Saniel was appointed by the JHCSC-BOT as president of the college to serve the remaining term of Montealto while Dante B. Bayocot assumed his former position as college registrar.

 In March 2007, Saniel was installed by JHCSC-BOT as the second president of the college.
-During her term of office, new External Units were opened to cater the educational needs of the poor but deserving students of Zamboanga del Sur.
-These External Units are located in the municipalities of Vincenzo Sagun (opened in June 2007), Tabina (October 2007), Guipos (June 2009) and Sominot (June 2009).
-The integration of ZSAC (Zamboanga del Sur Agricultural College) to JHCSC in June 2009 led to the birth of JHCSC-Dumingag Campus.
+During her term of office, new external units were opened to cater the educational needs of the poor but deserving students of Zamboanga del Sur.
+These external units are located in the municipalities of Vincenzo Sagun (opened in June 2007), Tabina (October 2007), Guipos (June 2009) and Sominot (June 2009).
+The integration of ZSAC (Zamboanga del Sur Agricultural College) to JHCSC in June 2009 led to the birth of JHCSC-Dumingag campus.
 This was followed by the offering of extension classes of JHCSC-Main in Dumalinao (June 2012) and the extension classes of JHCSC-Dumingag in Molave and Aurora.

-On June 15, 2012, JHCSC-BOT confirmed Saniel as president of JHCSC for the second term.
-Today, the JHCSC System has 3 Organic Campuses and 18 External Units located in the different municipalities of Zamboanga del Sur.
+On June 15, 2012, JHCSC-BOT confirmed Saniel as president of JHCSC for a second term.
+Today, the JHCSC System has 3 Organic Campuses and 18 external units located in the different municipalities of Zamboanga del Sur.
 Its main campus is preparing for its Level 1 accreditation with AACCUP.

-In order to make education accessible to the poorest of the poor in the province of Zamboanga del Sur, JHCSC External Units were opened in the municipalities of Tigbao, Lapuyan, Dimataling, Mahayag, Tambulig, and Ramon Magsaysay in June 2005.
-Three former Western Mindanao State University-External Studies Units’ (WMSU-ESU) were affiliated to JHCSC during this year.
-It was also the year which marked the opening of JHCSC-Pagadian Annex.
+To make education accessible to the poorest students in the province of Zamboanga del Sur, JHCSC External Units were opened in the municipalities of Tigbao, Lapuyan, Dimataling, Mahayag, Tambulig, and Ramon Magsaysay in June 2005.
+Three former Western Mindanao State University-External Studies Units (WMSU-ESU) were affiliated to JHCSC during this year.
+It was also the year that marked the opening of JHCSC-Pagadian Annex.